 Screen Objective This screen allows the user to configure action for a specified Class Map.
 This allows the user to map a policy for a classmap.
-NOTE: • This scr Navigation System > QoS Ingress > Policy Map Fields Policy Map ID-enter the unique ID for policy map.
+NOTE: • This scr NOTE: • This screen can be configured only if QoS is started in the system using the Basic Settings screen.
+Navigation System > QoS Ingress > Policy Map Fields • Policy Map ID -enter the unique ID for policy map.
 This value ranges from 1 to 65535.
-NOTE: The auto generated default policy map with the Id of 1 cannot be deleted.
+NOTE: The auto generated default policy map with the ld of 1 cannot be deleted.